Saturday, September 28

 Showtime: 3:30 PM

 Ms. Tolokonnikova’s evening presentation will cap an engaging, enlightening and elevating day of community dialogue and reflection.
-Join us for this one-of-a-kind event!
+Join us for this groundbreaking event on Saturday, September 28, 2019.

 Noted activist, theologian, author, documentary filmmaker, and musician, Reverend Osagyefo Sekou was born in St. Louis, Missouri and raised in the rural Arkansas Delta.
 Rev. Sekou’s music is a unique combination of North Mississippi Hill Country Music, Arkansas Delta Blues, Memphis Soul, and Pentecostal steel guitar.
 In May 2017, he released In Times Like These and produced the six-time Grammy-nominated North Mississippi Allstars.
 AFROPUNK heralded the ”deep bone-marrow-level conviction” of his first album, The Revolution Has Come.
 The single, “We Comin’” was named the new anthem for the modern Civil Rights movement by the St. Louis Post-Dispatch.
 A consummate entertainer, Paste Studio celebrated his barn-burning performance saying: “Rev. Sekou delivers the spiritual performance we need now.”